On $\mu$-Sondow Numbers: Introduction

-It is clear due to Proposition \ref{defsGiuga} i) that Giuga numbers are squarefree.
+It is clear from their definition that Giuga numbers are squarefree.
 Consequently, Proposition \ref{defsGiuga} ii) can be rewritten so that a Giuga number is a composite integer that satisfies the condition

 Now, the strong resemblance between \eqref{defppn} and \eqref{defgn} motivates the following definition, which yields a natural generalization of primary pseudoperfect numbers.